anandapteversent/aws-tag-compliance-framework/README.md

+# High Level Steps
-# Create a shared AWS System Manager Automation runbook from the Management Account.
+  - Create a shared AWS System Manager Automation runbook from the Management Account.
-# Share with member accounts.
+  - Share with member accounts.
-# Combine AWSS Config required-tags rule and the remediation actoun using an automation runbook into an AWS config conformance pack.
+  - Combine AWSS Config required-tags rule and the remediation actoun using an automation runbook into an AWS config conformance pack.
-# Deploy it through AWS organiations to selected AWS accounts.
+  - Deploy it through AWS organiations to selected AWS accounts.

 # Pre-Requisite
   - Enable AWS Config in all accounts in AWS organization.
 Using thq cuik setup below -